 Women with cervical cancer should consult with a medical oncologist, radiation oncologist, or gynecologic oncologist to determine their specific treatment needs.
-There are several treatment options for cervical cancer including chemotherapy, radiation therapy, targeted therapy, and surgery.
+There are several treatment options for cervical cancer including chemotherapy, radiation therapy, targeted therapy, immunotherapy, surgery, and palliative care.
 Each method may be used alone, or in combination with other treatments.